nasa-gibs/worldview/doc/configuration.md

 ## New Map Sources

 Modify the JSON document, `config/wv.json/sources.json`.
 There is a *sources* object that contains an object for each map source keyed by the source identifier.
 For layers that can be configured via a GIBS WMTS GetCapabilities document or for WMS layers, the only property required is:

 - **url**: Either a string or array of strings where the map service is found.

 For WMTS layers that cannot be configured with a GetCapabilities document, a *matrixSets* object must exist that contains an object for each matrix set, keyed by the matrix set identifier.

 - **id**: The identifier for this matrix set.
 - **maxResolution**: The maximum resolution of this of this matrix tile set as defined in the [OpenLayers 2 documentation](http://dev.openlayers.org/docs/files/OpenLayers/Layer-js.html#OpenLayers.Layer.maxResolution).
 This property might be deprecated in the future as it can be obtained from the *resolutions* property.
 - **resolutions**: Array of resolutions for each zoom level as defined in the [OpenLayers 2 documentation](http://dev.openlayers.org/docs/files/OpenLayers/Layer-js.html#OpenLayers.Layer.maxResolution).
 - **tileSize**: Array of pixel dimensions for each tile.
-Example *[512, 512]*
+Example; `[512, 512]`

 ### Full Example